waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Lessons Learned (Pewter City)
 - **Fundamental Verification is Key:** My failure to heal was not a game bug, but my own error of not facing the Nurse.
 I wasted many turns on a false premise.
 Before assuming a story block, I MUST verify my position, facing direction, and basic interaction mechanics.
 - **Simplicity Over Complexity:** The critique was right.
 I over-engineer solutions.
 Simple observation and direct action are more effective than building complex tools for simple problems.
 I must avoid this pattern.

+## Lessons Learned (Pewter City)
+- **Fundamental Verification is Key:** My failure to heal was not a game bug, but my own error of not facing the Nurse.
+I wasted many turns on a false premise.
+Before assuming a story block, I MUST verify my position, facing direction, and basic interaction mechanics.
+- **Simplicity Over Complexity:** The critique was right.
+I over-engineer solutions.
+Simple observation and direct action are more effective than building complex tools for simple problems.
+I must avoid this pattern.
+- **Utilize Existing Tools:** I have powerful agents like `team_composition_advisor_agent` and `map_analyzer_agent` that are perfect for my goals, but I forget to use them.
+I will prioritize using my existing toolkit before building new things or acting without a plan.